 It isn’t easy to change cultivated habits like driving to nearby locations instead of walking or let’s say, reaching for chips instead of fruit.
 However, working towards change improves your chances of success.

-7 Steps to commit to your personal plan:
+7 steps to commit to your plan

 Select a goal

 Choose a goal that’s the simplest fit for you.
 It may not be the primary goal you are feeling you ought to choose.
 But you’re more likely to succeed if you set goals that are lucrious to you and feel attainable at the present.
 That way, it’ll be to commit to that goal.
 Be consistent towards your goal and see the changes yourself.

 “Do I even have an enormous dream that pairs with my goal?”
 A big dream might be running a marathon or skydiving, wiggling back into a closet full of clothes you love, or playing games and sports.
 If you can’t achieve a big dream, don’t get hung up on this step.